 Blood, Sweat, & Post-Workout Snacks?

-So, you need to fill that tank back up!
-If your workout was good, but not really intense, your next meal will probably suffice to replenish your tank.
-But if your workout was intense, you may need a proper workout snack after to replenish your stores enough.
-Carbohydrates are more important when running and biking for your training.
+So, you need to fill that tank back up.
+If your workout was good, but not really intense cardio or a very long duration, your next meal will probably suffice to replenish your tank.
+But if your workout was intense such as running for at least 30 minutes or a weight based workout for 60+ minutes, you may need a proper workout snack after to replenish your glycogen stores.
+Carbohydrates are more important when running and biking than just weight-based training.

 Protein – protein helps give your body the amino acids you need to actually build the muscles you’re working so hard for!
 So it’s pretty obvious that you also need some protein in your post-workout snack.
 (Hint: it’s also a great idea to have protein at every meal no matter what) Protein is very important if you are doing resistance training (weight training).
 After weight training, you will most likely need a post-workout snack to give your body proper protein amounts to build back the protein you broke down.
 You should shoot for about 20 grams of protein after resistance training, more on that here.

 “Okay so what do I eat for my post-workout snack then?” – a few studies have shown that an optimal carb:protein ratio is 2:1.
 There are a LOT of different snacks you can make to achieve this ratio.
 I have created energy bites here that will help you meet this ratio.

 Also checkout a BONUS YouTube video posted of the recipe being created with my KitchenAid food processor on my youtube channel.